A study from Yale and Oxford Universities suggests that exercise is more important to our mental health than our economic status.

 More exercise doesn’t mean more happiness

-While exercise can make you happy, it doesn’t necessarily mean that the more you exercise, the happier you’ll get.
+While exercise can make you happy and can make time go faster, it doesn’t necessarily mean that the more you exercise, the happier you’ll get.

 In fact, researchers suggest that too much exercise may reverse the positive effects and leave you worse off.